networknext/next/README.md

 Network Next is source available and free to use when you host the software for your own game with less than 10k peak CCU.

-For games with more than 10k peak CCU a license fee of $25k USD per-game, per-year must be paid to Network Next, Inc.
+For games with more than 10k peak CCU, the license fee is $25k USD per-game, per-year.

 For games with more than 100k peak CCU the license fee is $100k USD per-game, per-year.